 This Halloween dish is more adorable than frightening, and children will enjoy mummifying their hot dogs just as much as they love to dress themselves up for the scariest night of the year!

 Take crescent roll dough and cut into strips--about half an inch wide is good.
 These will be your mummy bandages!
 Wrap them around your hotdogs, but be sure to leave some space open for a face.
-Bake your mummy dogs in the oven at 190 C until golden brown.
-Just before serving the dogs, squirt two ketchup or mustard dots for eyes!
+Bake your mummy dogs in the oven at 375 F until golden brown.
+Place 2 store-bought or homemade candy eyeballs to create an adorable (and delicious) mummy!

 3) Vampire Cookies

-Add a vampiric surprise to your favourite cookie recipe!
+Add a vampiric surprise to your favourite cookie!
 This recipe is quick and easy, but makes a bold visual statement when served: a platter full of vampire teeth ready to bite!

-To make, begin by baking cookies (homemade or from the store).
-Cut the cookies in half.
-Spread red frosting on the bottoms of each half-cookie.
+Start by cutting homemade or store-bought cookies in half.
+Spread red frosting on the bottom of each half-cookie.
 Now, line half of your frosted cookie pieces with marshmallows along the curved perimeter so they look like bottom-row sets of teeth.
 It's a good idea to place some marshmallows behind this row for extra support.
 Once you've made your sets of teeth, top each with another frosted half, like a sandwich.
-There you go--delicious cookie smiles!
+There you go--delicious cookie bites!
 Now just add almond slivers for fangs, and you're done!

 4) Screaming Pretzels & Donuts